ASP Advises Caution with Sterilizer Odors

-Hydrogen peroxide vapor has almost no smell and so the above reports of malodorous sterilizers received attention because there were other compounds such as pungent oil break down products also being emitted.
+Hydrogen peroxide vapor has almost no smell and so the above reports of foul smelling sterilizers received attention because there were other compounds such as pungent oil break down products also being emitted.
 However, hydrogen peroxide vapor does not always come with an added scent like natural gas, to inform users that there is a leak.

 Chemical sterilization is essential to modern healthcare to sterilize those items that cannot be steam sterilized and hydrogen peroxide sterilization is the most important low temperature sterilization method in use today in healthcare.